alicialara/ExtractKeywords_fromText_andExportToGraph/README.md

 # ExtractKeywords_fromText_andExportToGraph

-Extract keyphrases from URLs or documents
+Extract keyphrases from URLs or documents and export to PAJEK format.